yarlson/lnk/README.md

 Lnk is a minimalist CLI tool for managing dotfiles using symlinks and Git.
 It moves files into a managed repository directory, replaces them with symlinks, and commits changes to Git.
 That's it—no templating, no secrets, no config file.

+## ⚠️ Development Status

+**This tool is under heavy development.
+Use at your own risk.**

+While Lnk is functional and tested, it's still in active development.
+The API and behavior may change between versions.
+Please:

+- **Backup your dotfiles** before using Lnk
+- **Test in a safe environment** first
+- **Review changes** before committing to important repositories
+- **Report issues** if you encounter any problems

 ## Features

 - **Simple**: Just three commands: `init`, `add`, and `rm`